itpp-labs/misc-addons/web_debranding/README.rst

 7. Replaces "Odoo" in Dialog Box
 8. Replaces "Odoo" in strings marked for translation.
 9. Replaces default favicon to a custom one
+10. Hide Modules menu (to do it tick "Show Settings Menu" and untick "Show Modules Menu" in user's access rights tab)

 By default the module replaces "Odoo" to "Software".
 To configure module open Settings\\System Parameters and modify